typotheque/text-shaping/document.md

 ## A Tutorial on how to build an OTL Devanagari font

-This turorial showcases that, with glyphs already in hand, how one can construct OTL rules to build a basic but functional Devanagari font with desired shaping behavior.
+This tutorial showcases that, with glyphs already in hand, how one can construct OTL rules to build a basic but functional Devanagari font with desired shaping behavior.

 <!-- [Glyph sequences are structured in way that a base is followed by zero or more combining marks.
 Preceding characters sometimes are shaped into following marks for easier shaping.] -->